 There are some useful resources available if you wish to explore:

-Once you've got the above covered (or at least underway!) you will want to consider your sources of funding - we've written another blog post on the types of funding available for you to consider.
+Once you've got the above covered (or at least underway!) you will want to consider your sources of funding - we've written another couple of blog posts on the types of funding available for you to consider.
 This includes grants, debt options including bank debt, equity options including crowdfunding, angel investors or VC.

 Now is a good time to consider:

 There is a laundry list of other things to do, and the following is a non-exhaustive list of things to consider.
 We have not tried to describe the dependencies here - and the items are not necessarily in the correct order for your circumstances.
 There are some interesting complexities - for example, any investment money under SEIS or EIS must be paid into a company account, for example - so you need a bank account before you can take on investment.